-The way search engines work is that a human enters words into a search bar, clicks Enter, and then is returned with what are, hopefully, relevant results that give them the information they want.
+The way search engines work is that a human enters words into a search bar, clicks enter, and then is returned with what are, hopefully, relevant results that give them the information they want.
 The search engine uses code to compile a list of results, based on keywords and a bunch of other factors in hopes of giving the human results that are useful.
-A blog will help you deliver more useful content with appropriate keywords.
+When you use relevant keywords, a local blog will help you deliver more useful content.

 2. Increase Your Page Rank

 The more relevant your website is (determined using an algorithm that considers keywords, links, and more), the higher your website will appear in searches.
 Having a higher page ranking will cause you to get more traffic to your website since most people don’t look past the first page of results to find the information they’re searching for.
-A local business blog will help you get more clicks due to having more keywords.
+A local blog (which is SEO’d up) will help you get more clicks, due to having more local keywords.

 3. Keep Your Audience’s Attention

 People have no reason to view your website more than once if there is a finite amount of information.
-A blog enables you to keep the relevant information flowing to your website so that your audience wants to keep reading the new information that you put on your blog.
-The blog keeps your audience’s attention by providing new reading material, as well as new content for the search engines to crawl.
+A blog enables you to keep the relevant information flowing to your website.
+This will encourage your audience wants to keep reading the new information that you put on your blog.
+Your local blog will keep your audience’s attention by providing new relevant reading material, as well as new content for the search engines to crawl.

 4. Become a Local Expert

-The more you blog, the more locals will begin to see you as an expert.
+The more you blog about ideas, products and experiences relevant to your local area, the more locals will begin to see you as an expert.
 If your local business blog is about issues related to your niche, where you teach beginners something new, and share what other experts are saying, you will start to become the go-to local expert in your niche.
 The more you blog, the more you share, and the more you promote what you’ve written, the better.

 Finally, writing a blog will help you build relationships with your audience in ways you may not have considered.
-As your blog becomes more popular you’ll be able to get to know your audience better, and thus you’ll be in a better position to offer them products and services that they truly want and need.
+As your local blog becomes more popular you’ll be able to get to know your audience better.
+In turn, you’ll be in a better position to offer them products and services that they truly want and need.